 Community facilities are present along the existing alignment of US 380 including the Apostolic Church of Jesus Christ near the western terminus of the project, the recently constructed Princeton City Hall east of CR 458, and the Princeton Police Training Facility near CR 492.
 Several schools are located within the study area in the City of Princeton, including Lovelady High School and Princeton High School, adjacent to CR 458.
 In addition, two USACE-owned parks are located immediately adjacent to the existing US 380 alignment.
-These are Twin Groves Park located on the western shore of Lavon Lake and Caddo Park located on the eastern shore of Lavon Lake In addition to the two parks, the project would cross USACE Lavon Lake property that is designated as a WMA and used for recreational purposes.
-Impacts to Twin Groves Park, Caddo Park, and the WMA are discussed further in Section 5.9 and Appendix J.
+These are Twin Groves Park located on the western shore of Lavon Lake and Caddo Park located on the eastern shore of Lavon Lake.
+In addition to the two parks, the project would cross USACE Lavon Lake property that is designated as a WMA and used for recreational purposes.
+Impacts to Twin Groves Park, Caddo Park, and the WMA are discussed further in Section 5.9 and Appendix J. The conceptual mitigation plan for the impacts to the USACE Lavon Lake property, Twin Groves Park, and Caddo Park is detailed in Appendix G, Section 4(f) Documentation.